Generalized $u$-Gibbs measures for $C^\infty$ diffeomorphisms: The Strong Viana Conjecture

-Hence there is a positive disk volume set of points which lie on the stable leaf of an ergodic component of $\mu$, which is a $\chi$-hyperbolic SRB measure with exactly $k$ positive Lyapunov exponent- a contradiciton!
+Observe that $\nu_\varpi$-a.e. point lies in the basin of an ergodic component $\nu$ of $\mu$ which is also a $\chi$-hyperbolic SRB measure with exactly $k$ positive exponents.
+This is since ergodic components are saturated by unstable leaves, by the pointwise ergodic theorem.

-The same proof applies to show that $\Vol$-a.e $x$ with $\lambda_{d-1}(x)>0$ lies in the basin of an ergodic hyperbolic SRB measure. \end{proof}